Kjemhus/Kjemhus/README.md

-Studying Computer Science and Math at the University of Alberta.
+Studying Computer Science and Mathematics at the University of Alberta.